abue-ammar/quran-for-all/PLATFORM_SUPPORT.md

 # Mobile and Cross-Platform Support

-This image compressor app now supports multiple platforms:
+This quran for all app now supports multiple platforms:

 ## Supported Platforms